bassradio/game-of-gits/a-sad-tail.md

 (His mom is really intense and kind of crazy though, so I'm not entirely sure that family is entirely well adjusted.)

+Joffrey thought it would be a good idea to get a job, so that he could become independent.